OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 Feature Detection
 =================

-One very common task in Mass Spectrometric research is the detection of 2D features in a series of MS1 scans (MS1 feature detection).
-OpenMS has multiple tools that can achieve these tasks, these tools are called `FeatureFinder`.
+One very common task in mass spectrometry is the detection of 2-dimensional patterns in m/z and time (RT) dimension from a series of MS1 scans.
+These patterns are called ``Features`` and they exhibit a chromatographic elution profile in the time dimension and an isotopic pattern in the m/z dimension (see `previous section <deisotoping.html>`_ for the 1-dimensional problem).
+OpenMS has multiple tools that can identify these features in 2-dimensional data, these tools are called `FeatureFinder`.
 Currently the following FeatureFinders are available in OpenMS:

   - FeatureFinderMultiplex
   - FeatureFinderMRM